-- B. Select one course from the following (3 units):

-- PSY 510 Career Development in Clinical and Counseling Psychology (3)

-- PSY 520 Seminar in Psychopharmacology (3)

-- PSY 530 Advanced Analysis of Variance and Multivariate Techniques (3)

-- PSY 555 Psychology and Aging (3)

-- PSY 575 Theories of Health and Behavior (3)

-- PSY 576 Seminar in Health Psychology Research (3)

-- PSY 585 Neuropsychology (3)

-- PSY 595 Selected Topics (3)

-- PSY 597 Directed Reading (3)

-- PSY 598 Directed Research (3)

-C. Additional program requirements include:
+- B. Select one course from the following (3 units): - PSY 510 Career Development in Clinical and Counseling Psychology (3) - PSY 520 Seminar in Psychopharmacology (3) - PSY 530 Advanced Analysis of Variance and Multivariate Techniques (3) - PSY 555 Psychology and Aging (3) - PSY 575 Theories of Health and Behavior (3) - PSY 576 Seminar in Health Psychology Research (3) - PSY 585 Neuropsychology (3) - PSY 595 Selected Topics (3) - PSY 597 Directed Reading (3) - PSY 598 Directed Research (3) - C. Additional program requirements include:

 1. Completion of the Graduate Writing Competency requirement within two semesters of admission to the program.
+[This requirement is subject to change depending on University policies.]

 2. Comprehensive written examination with a passing grade or completion of a thesis.
-Students should register for PSY 597 (3 units) during the semester they plan take the comprehensive examination.
-Students who choose to complete a thesis should register for PSY 599 in the semester they plan to defend their completed thesis.
+Students must register for PSY 597 (3 units) during the semester they plan take the comprehensive examination.
+Students who choose to complete a thesis must register for PSY 599 in the semester they plan to defend their completed thesis.